kyrylo0605/wordpress/wp-content/plugins/so-widgets-bundle/readme.txt

 We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).

+== SiteOrigin Premium ==

+[SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances the Widgets Bundle with a vast array of additional features and settings.
+Take your layouts to the next level.

+SiteOrigin Premium also includes access to our next-level email support service, perfect for those times when you need fast and effective technical support.

 = Create Custom Widgets =

 The SiteOrigin Widgets Bundle is the perfect platform to build widgets for your theme or plugin.
-Read more on our [developer docs](https://siteorigin.com/docs/widgets-bundle/).
+Read more in our [developer docs](https://siteorigin.com/docs/widgets-bundle/).

 == Screenshots ==